Christian-Schou/Dotnet-CRUD-Api/README.md

 * Automatic mapping
   - Automatic Mapping of DTOs to/from Domain Models using <a href="https://automapper.org/">AutoMapper</a>.
 * Database Integration using Entity Framework Core.
+* MediatR (CQRS)
+  - Implementation of CQRS using MediatR.
+All controllers will consume the mediator to handle commands and queries.

 ## How To Use